UBC-MDS/exploratory-data-viz/chapters/en/slides/module3/module3_01.md

 # Visualizing data from one column

-Notes: In the previous modules we have learned how to use graphical marks to create plots and seen which visual channels are effective for displaying data.
-Equipped these new skills, we will dive deeper into when it is appropriate to use certain charts instead of others.
+Notes: In the previous modules, we have learned how to use graphical marks to create plots and see which visual channels are effective for displaying data.
+Equipped with these new skills, we will dive deeper into when it is appropriate to use certain charts instead of others.

 ---